j2doll/X2C/README.md

 It is a very common situation: you have some xml file and you need to read it and process.
 Generaly, there are three different approches:
-1/ SAX
+:one: SAX
 Read it as any other file: line by line and it is up to you to parse it.
 It is useful if such xml file is too big to keep it in memory or you want only small parts of it.
-2/ DOM
+:two: DOM
 Uses its parser and creates a new universal object for each element and attribute it finds.
 These objects doesn't represent structure of xml file enought to provide static type control.
-3/ Real objects
+:three: Real objects
 Assignes each element and attribute to its own type with structure providing exactly those methods defined by XML Schema.
 Usually this approche requires two phases:
 	1) read schema, build data model, generate data structures, save them to files